 The Department of Education can reduce barriers to voting for students while the Department of Housing and Urban Development can assist voters with unstable housing.
 And the Department of the Interior could help Native American voters register to vote and vote by mail.

-Finally, several executive agencies could help justice-involved voters find accurate information about their eligibility, overcome logistical obstacles and better-equip officials at these agencies to guide them through the rights restoration process.
+Finally, several executive agencies could help jailed and formerly incarcerated voters find accurate information about their eligibility, overcome logistical obstacles and better-equip officials at these agencies to guide them through the rights restoration process.

 These are commonsense policies that executive agencies can and must undertake to ensure that voters can cast their ballot in this year’s elections.